 There are several options for lowering eye pressure, and eye drops are one choice of treatment.
 As a non-surgical form of treatment, eye drops can safely lower eye pressure for years.
 These are applied on a daily or twice daily basis.
-Sometimes, more than one drop is required to lower the eye pressure.
+Sometimes, more than one glaucoma drop is required to lower the eye pressure.

 As a newly diagnosed person with glaucoma, you may have been told that your intraocular eye pressure is high.
 High intraocular eye pressure is when the fluid in your eye is not draining at an optimal or safe rate, leading to glaucoma; a condition that results in vision loss.
 Eye drops are an effective method for controlling glaucoma by encouraging the fluid in the eye to drain successfully and in turn lower both eye pressure and the progression of the glaucoma disease.

-Dr Skalicky will direct you on how to use your eye drops correctly – missing or omitting doses can lead to incomplete and inadequate treatment.
+Dr Skalicky will direct you on how to use your glaucoma eye drops correctly – missing or omitting doses can lead to incomplete and inadequate treatment.

 PRESERVATIVE-FREE GLAUCOMA MEDICATIONS

-Eye drops come in two forms of packaging:
+Glaucoma drops come in two forms of packaging:

 a.
 Bottles that have enough drops to last 1 month;